 Dear SPUN CHICKEN!,

-The name “speed” is derived from the fact that the drug literally speeds you up.
-Speed increases heart and respiratory rates, and can produce an irregular heartbeat, increase perspiration, and raise body temperature.
-Paranoia, anxiety, and panic are the most common negative psychological effects of speed.
-All of these effects can add up to a chemically induced stress response.
-Long-term use can lead to hallucinations, delusions, and violent and self-destructive behavior.
-Overdosing on speed can send you into convulsions, high fevers, coma, and possibly death, from heart failure, ruptured blood vessels in the brain, or hyperthermia.
+How do amphetamines work on a physiological level?
+The name “speed” is derived from the fact that amphetamines literally speed up the body’s processes.
+Speed increases heart and respiratory rates and can produce an irregular heartbeat, increase perspiration, and raise body temperature.
+Taking speed may result in feeling happier, more confident, more focused, and more energetic, but it may also result in negative psychological effects such as paranoia, anxiety, and panic.
+When prescribed, a health care provider can adjust the dosage to minimize these negative consequences.
+However, chronic use of amphetamines at higher-than-recommended doses may lead to hallucinations, delusions, and violent and self-destructive behavior.
+Overdosing on speed may result in convulsions, high fevers, coma, and possibly death due to heart failure, ruptured blood vessels in the brain, or hyperthermia.

 Like many other drugs, the method of ingestion may determine how quickly the speed hits in your body.
 You’re more likely to experience the effects of amphetamines immediately if you inject or smoke them, while snorting or swallowing typically takes about 30 minutes to feel the effects.
 Additionally, mixing amphetamines with other drugs could result in other, riskier side effects.
 For example, mixing amphetamines with “downers” such as alcohol or opioids may cause significant strain on your blood pressure and heart rate, potentially increasing the risk of heart problems and seizures.
 If you decide to take amphetamines, you may want to avoid mixing your uppers and downers to prevent more serious side effects.